GHSVS-de/sass_compile_prefixghsvs/README.md

 - Be not so stupid to use it in a productive environment without tests.

 #### How to configure
-- Create a project folder like `myProject/` inside main dir of repository.
+- Create a project folder like `yourOwnProject/` inside main dir of repository.
-- Create and configure a file `package.json` inside project folder.
-See file `package-example_project.json`.
+- Create and configure a file `yourOwnProject/package.json`.
+See example file `myProject/package.json`.
-- Optional: Create and configure a file `ftp-credentials.json` inside project folder.
-See file `ftp-credentials-example.json`.- Run `node prepareProject.js myProject` and confirm to override the **main** `package.json`.
-Afterwards it's changed and configured for the project `myProject`.
+- Optional: Create and configure a file `yourOwnProject/ftp-credentials.json` inside project folder.
+See example file `myProject/ftp-credentials.json`.- Run `node prepareProject.js yourOwnProject` and confirm to override the **main** `package.json`.
+Afterwards it's changed and configured for the project `yourOwnProject`.
 These keys are adapted:
 ```
 	"versionTxt" (just a datetime stamp)
 	"DIR" > "scss"